Current Research Students

-He started his PhD in January 2010 which examines the relationship between cultural festivals and the development of a community’s social capital using Macau as the basis of investigation under the supervision of Dr Emma Wood and Professor Rhodri Thomas.
+Dino's research study explores the role of ethnic festivals in social inclusion.
+Specifically, Macau hosts a number of festivals organised by ethnic minorities to celebrate their cultural identities and for other cultures to learn more about them.
+This project explores how organisers of these ethnic festivals think in promoting social inclusion.
+He started his PhD in January 2010 under the supervision of Dr Emma Wood and Professor Rhodri Thomas.
 Dino’s interest in this topic stems from his background growing up in Macau where he witnesses and is intrigued by the harmonious interaction between the Portuguese and Chinese, and later the many immigrants coming into the city-state.
 Dino is also interested in events-related research in general, especially those on event meanings and attendees experience, impacts to the community and green issues.
-He’s also passionate in the longest-running and most prolific event in the city, the annual Macau Grand Prix as well as religious festivals like Catholic processions and traditional Chinese community festivities.
+He’s also passionate in the longest-running and most prolific event in the city, the annual Macau Grand Prix as well as religious festivals like Catholic processions and traditional Chinese community festivities

 Beata Szymanska –Waczynska

 Beata holds a Master’s Degree in Business Administration from the Polish Open University in Warsaw (Poland) and a Master of Business Administration (MBA) in Strategic Management from Oxford Brookes University (UK).
 She also holds a BA (Hons.) in Business Administration from the Polish Open University in Warsaw (Poland) and Oxford Brookes University (UK).
 She has almost ten years’ experience in marketing, mostly in the catering, retail and education industry.
 She has also teaching and training experience.
 She works as a Business Adviser for future entrepreneurs and small businesses.